-I looked into travel pushchairs and chose a few pushchairs that looked light, small and functional.
+While on the lookout for the best cheap stroller for travel, I looked into travel pushchairs and chose a few pushchairs that looked light, small and functional.
 The idea was to find out what is better for us, more comfortable for Sasha and also looks pretty and I have spent a lot of time researching and going through the reviews.
 I see the pushchair the way I see my bag: it needs to be pretty and functional at the same time, especially as this now-travel pushchair will probably become my main pushchair, when my Sasha will turn one.

 Ickle Bubba Aurora

 This is very a stylish and small buggy with a big basket.
 It was a serious contender for us as it was also one of the cheapest.
 It comes with its own bag, where you can keep it while folded.
 We got to try it out at the Baby Show, and the only issue we had was the folding.
 It is a little bit weird, and you definitely need two hands for the buggy to fold.
 Having a little baby, who is not yet able to sit up by herself, we decided that it would be too difficult for me to fold it, if I was with her by myself.